Tsunami warning for Tonga as underwater volcano erupts

 By RNZ

-Underwater volcano Hunga-Tonga-Hunga-Ha'apai has erupted again, sending ash, steam and gas 20 kilometres into the air.
+Underwater volcano Hunga-Tonga-Hunga-Ha'apai has erupted again, sending ash, steam and gas 20km into the air.

-There is a tsunami warning in place for all the islands of the Kingdom of Tonga as the volcanic activity affects coastal water levels - with people advised to stay out of the water and away from the coast.
+There is a tsunami warning in place for all the islands of the Kingdom of Tonga as the volcanic activity affects coastal water levels.
+People are advised to stay out of the water and away from the coast.

 The maximum tsunami wave was recorded by the Nuku'alofa tide gauge at 12.30pm and was about 30cm, and sea level fluctuation has been observed.

-The volcano is located about 30 kilometres south-east of Fonuafo'ou island in Tonga.
+The volcano is located about 30km south-east of Fonuafo'ou island in Tonga.

 Tonga Geological Services head Taaniela Kula said the eruption had a radius of 260km.